bgycheese/wired-in/README.md

 ## Overview

-Chamber Chiefs simulates a corporate boardroom deliberation.
+Wired In simulates a corporate boardroom deliberation.
 HR professionals submit a hiring scenario — a candidate profile, a role, a department challenge — and six AI agents, each embodying a distinct C-level executive, debate the hire in sequence.
 Each agent reads the full conversation history before responding,